wasmerio/wasmer-python/README.md

 The `wasmer` package brings the required API to execute WebAssembly modules.
-In a nutshell, `wasmer` compiles the WebAssembly module into compiled code, and then executes it. `wasmer` is designed to work in various environments and platforms: From nano single-board computers to large and powerful servers, including more exotic ones.
+In a nutshell, `wasmer` compiles the WebAssembly module into machine code, and then executes it. `wasmer` is designed to work in various environments and platforms: From nano single-board computers to large and powerful servers, including more exotic ones.
 To address those requirements, Wasmer provides 2 engines and 3 compilers.